Skip To Main Content

 Section 9:

-If a DEPARTMENTAL REPRESENTATIVE position is vacated a new election must be held to immediately fill the vacancy.
+If a DEPARTMENTAL REPRESENTATIVE position is vacated, a new election will be held within two months to fill the vacancy.

 ARTICLE IV - OFFICERS